Juroren

 Additional analogue submissions of the same artworks are possible.
 If you chose to submit entries via postal service, please submit them in the form of a portfolio (not larger than 30 cm by 40 cm / DIN A3) or in the form of a printable PDF (not more than 10 MB) on a storage media, such as a USB memory stick.
 If possible, please compress the size of the digitally submitted entries (e.g. by sending in a zip-folder).
 Please do not send in original artworks!

-• a detailed list (text file) of the submitted artworks including title, year, measures, techniques/material
+• a detailed list of the submitted works (title, year, original dimensions, techniques, material)

 Submissions which do not meet the formal requirements of the application document will be excluded from the application process.